FREQUENTLY ASKED QUESTIONS

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner (partner) families.
 Habitat houses are sold to partner families at no profit, financed with affordable, no-interest loans.
 The homeowners’ monthly mortgage payments go into a revolving Fund for Humanity that is used to build more houses.
 Habitat is not a give-away program.
 In addition to a down payment and the monthly mortgage payments, each homeowner family invests hundreds of hours of their own labor – sweat equity – into the building of their house and the houses of others.

-The average price for a Habitat home in the United States is between $165,000.
+The average price for a Habitat home in Seneca County (NY) is $165,000.
 The no-profit sale and no-interest mortgage help make Habitat homes affordable.
 Prices will vary depending on location and the costs of land and materials.
-In developing nations, a Habitat house can costs as little as $500, although they generally range between $3,000 and $5,000.
+In developing nations, a Habitat house can cost much less.
 Habitat houses are affordable for low-income families because there is no profit included in the sale price, and no interest charged on the mortgage.
-The average length of a Habitat mortgage in the United States is 20 years.

 Families apply to local Habitat affiliates.
 A Family Selection Committee chooses homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the loan.
 Every affiliate follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing the families that receive Habitat houses.

 Donations received by Habitat for Humanity of Seneca County, Inc. (NY) are used to build homes in Seneca County, (NY).
 Donations received through HFHI are forwarded to Habitat for Humanity of Seneca County, Inc. (NY) less an administrative fee.